-This causes the computer system information to be printed to an output file named dbase.txt.
+This causes the automobile information to be printed to an output file named dbase.txt.
 Printing should be in the physical order of the list resulting from the last sort.
-More than one dump command may exist in the actions file in which case the area listings for each dump command must be appended to the last listing.
+More than one dump command may exist in the actions file in which case the automobile listings for each dump command must be appended to the last listing.